fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 As you exit Fort Demonguard, you're dropped back on the world map inside the volcano.
 No enemies spawn here, so it's a great place to rest up.
 You'll want to cast Z4:HITATE before you actually enter Malkanth, though.
 If you really want to explore the whole place, you'll probably want to get the Emerald Rod first, but if you're willing to skip to the good bits, head to the SE corner and you can pick up the Sharktooth right now.

-Malkanth, or "hell on earth" as the guards like to call it, is broken up into four areas, which "mirror the four spheres of Hell".
+Malkanth, or "hell on earth" as the guards like to call it, is broken up into four areas, which "mirror the four spheres of **Hell**".
 The NW corner is "shadow", the SW is "acid", the NE is "fire", and the SE is the "seat of it's ruler" [sic].
 Treat Malkanth like a town; demons will generally tolerate your presence unless you attack someone, and you really don't want this whole place bearing down on you, even if the Demonguard would appreciate the effort.

 **NW corner (Shadow):** Not a lot going on here; some easy-to-dodge patches of fire.
 The SW building has a tomb with a bunch of open coffins; "take your pick", says the helpful demon.
 There's a secret entrance in the S wall of the SE building, but the only thing inside is a Lich in his coffin and you don't really want any of that.
 The northern building has a weaponsmith.
 Remember that hint to "stick to the shadows"?
 Totally does not apply here.